Navarretia nigelliformis

-Navarretia nigelliformis is a species of flowering plant in the phlox family known by the common name adobe navarretia.
+Navarretia nigelliformis is a species of flowering plant in the phlox family known by the common name adobe navarretia or the adobe pincushion-plant.
 It is endemic to California, where it is known from the Central Valley and adjacent mountains.
 It grows in vernally wet depressions in clay soils, such as vernal pools.

 It is a hairy annual herb growing up to about 32 centimeters in maximum height.
 The leaves are divided into many very narrow linear or needlelike lobes.
 The inflorescence is a head of flowers lined with leaflike bracts with long white hairs.
 The flower is yellow with brown or purple spots in the throat.